Devapala of Bengal

+Devapala (देवपाल Devapāla; c.
+9th century) was the successor of Dharmapala and the third emperor of the Pala Empire.
+During his reign, the Pāla Empire reached the height of its territorial extent and prosperity.
+He was known to be the Overlord of Aryavarta.

 Reign

 Devapala was the third king in the line, and had succeeded his father Dharamapala.
 His mother was Rannadevi, a Rashtrakuta princess.
 Earlier historians considered Devapala as a nephew of Dharmapala, based on the Bhagalpur copper plate of Narayanapala, which mentions Devapala as Jayapala's purvajabhrata (interpreted as "elder brother").
 Jayapala is mentioned as the son of Dharmapala's brother Vakpala in multiple Pala inscriptions.
 However, the discovery of the Munger (Monghyr) copper inscription changed this view.
 This particular inscription clearly describes Devapala as the son of Dharmapala.

 Based on the different interpretations of the various epigraphs and historical records, the different historians estimate Devapala's reign as follows:

-Expansion of the Pala Empire
+Military conquests and campaigns

+Devapala is credited by Taranatha for subjugating the whole Northern India from the Himalayas to the Vindhyan Mountains.

+The Badal Pillar Inscription of Narayanapala describes the campaigns led by Devapala as:

+According to Nitish K. Sengupta, the Badal Pillar inscription is highly exaggerated.
+Bindeshwari Prasad Sinha, an Indian archaeologist and historian states that some exaggerations are naturally present in praises like those found in the Badal Pillar inscription of Narayanapala, but it is equally unreasonable to dismiss the entire description of Devapāla's conquests as mere bombast.
+Both Pramode Lal Paul and Ratikanta Tripathi state that the statement in the Badal Pillar inscription that by the wise counsel and policy of his minister the whole tract between the Vindhya and Himalayan ranges, and the east and west seas paid tribute to Devapāla was not merely a political exaggeration in the Badal inscription, but a fact.

+The Monghyr Plates praises him for Digvijaya of the entire Bharatavarṣa while the Badal Pillar only mentions his Digvijaya of Aryavarta.
+Gurjaras, Utkalas, Hunas, Dravidas, Kambojas and Pargiyotisas were subjugated according to his inscriptions.

+Conquest of Pragjyotisha and Utkala

-Devapala launched military campaigns under his cousin and his general Jayapala, who was the son of Dharmapala's younger brother Vakpala.
-These expeditions resulted in the invasion of Pragjyotisha (present-day Assam) where the king submitted without giving a fight and Utkala (present-day Odisha) whose ruler fled from his capital city.
+Devapala launched military campaigns under his cousin and general Jayapala, who was the son of Dharmapala's younger brother Vakpala.
+According to Bhagalpur copper-plate, the expedition resulted in the invasion of Pragjyotisha (present-day Assam) where the king of Mlechchha dynasty submitted without a fight and accepted the suzerainty of Devapala.
+According to the Bādal Pillar inscription, Utkala (present-day Odisha) was exerminated and its ruler fled from his capital.

-The highly exaggerated Badal Pillar inscription of a later Pala king Narayanapala states that Devpala's empire extended up to the Vindhyas, the Himalayas, and the two oceans (presumably the Arabian Sea and the Bay of Bengal).
-It also claims that Devpala exterminated the Utkalas (present-day Orissa), conquered the Pragjyotisha (Assam), shattered the pride of the Hunas, humbled the lords of Gurjara and the Dravidas.
-These claims are exaggerated, but cannot be dismissed entirely: the neighbouring kingdoms of Rashtrakutas and the Gurjara-Pratiharas were weak at the time, and may have been subdued by Devapala.